-Figures 5-14 and 5-15 summarize a comparison between the use of MAGIC's "Wall Temperature" and "Surface Temperature of the Target" output options.
-The "Wall Temperature" output results from a one-dimensional finite difference calculation of conduction into the walls.
-The internal boundary conditions are the thermal properties of the gas in contact with the particular wall surface (upper or lower gas layer).
-The "Surface Temperature of the Target" output option results from a calculation of conduction into a slab with a thickness similar to that of the wall.
+Figures 5-14 and 5-15 summarize a comparison between the use on MAGIC output options "Wall Temperature", and "Surface Temperature of the target".
+The output "Wall temperature" results from a one dimensional finite difference conduction calculation in to the walls.
+The internal boundary condition is the thermal properties of the gas in contact with the particular wall surface (upper or lower gas layer).
+The "Surface temperature of the target" output option results from a conduction calculation into a slab of similar thickness as the wall.

-This comparison is important because the validation study described in Chapter 6 for wall temperature was developed using the latter option.
-That is, virtual sensors in MAGIC (e.g., targets) were specified in the same location as the wall thermocouples in the experimental series.
+This comparison is important because the validation study described in Chapter 6 for wall temperature was developed using the later option.
+That is, virtual sensors in MAGIC, e.g., targets, were specified in the same location as the wall thermocouples in the experimental series.
 The targets were specified with the same thermo-physical properties and thickness as the walls.
 The only difference in the specification is the emissivity.
 The targets had an emmisivity of 0.95 and MAGIC does not require emissivity as a wall property input.

-Results suggests that the use of the "Target" feature in MAGIC for predicting wall surface temperature can produce higher temperatures, with the exception of the floor surface in opendoor tests.
-In the cases run with a 1-MW fire, the temperature difference between both modeling strategies is approximately 10 °C. In cases run with a 5-MW fire, the temperature difference is between 40 °C and 60 °C.
+Results suggests that the use of the "Target" feature in MAGIC to predict wall surface temperature can produce higher temperatures with the exception of the floor surface in open door tests.
+In the cases ran with a 1 MW fire, the temperature difference between both modeling strategies is approximately 10 °C. In cases ran with a 5 MW fire, the temperature difference is between 40 °C and 60 °C.

-Figure 5-14: Target Temperature vs. Wall Temperature, 1-MW Fire
+Figure 5-14: Target temperature vs. wall temperature, 1 MW fire

-Figure 5-15: Target Temperature vs. Wall Temperature, 5-MW Fire
+Figure 5-15: Target temperature vs. wall temperature, 5MW fire